 - Waffles are easy to freeze so you can make a batch to enjoy now, and still save some for later.

-- This recipe is a great way to use up some of your sourdough discard.
+- This recipe is a great way to use up some of your sourdough discard, but you can also modify to use active sourdough starter if you prefer.

 - This recipe is very adaptable and you can easily add your favorite add-ins, such as blueberries, chocolate chips, and more!